symfony-cmf/cmf-sandbox/README.md

 Instead of `phpcr_jackrabbit.yml.dist`, use the `phpcr_doctrine_dbal*.yml.dist` files and create the database accordingly.

-To have the Doctrine DBAL implementation installed run the following additional commands
+To have the Doctrine DBAL implementation installed run the following additional command

-    php composer.phar install --dev
+    php composer.phar require jackalope/jackalope-doctrine-dbal:dev-master

 Then, create the tables in the database and set up the default workspace using